-90,000 Miles (150,000 km) or 90 Months Maintenance Service ,

-Schedule

-☐ Change the engine oil and engine oil filter.

-Rotate tires.

-☐ Replace the engine air cleaner filter.

-☐ Inspect and replace PCV valve if necessary. †

-Replace the spark plugs (3.7L Engine).

-☐ Adjust parking brake on vehicles equipped with four-wheel disc brakes.

-☐ Inspect the transfer case fluid.

-☐ Inspect the front and rear axle fluid; change if using your vehicle for police, taxi, fleet,

-off-road or frequent trailer towing.

-Odometer Reading Date

-Repair Order # Dealer Code

-Signature Authorized Chrysler Dealer
+128,000 Miles (208,000 km) or 96 Months Maintenance Service Schedule ☐ Change the engine oil and engine oil filter. ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 128,000 miles (208 000 km). ☐ Replace the engine air cleaner filter. ☐ Replace the ignition cables (3.7L Engine). ☐ Replace the spark plugs (3.7L Engine). ☐ Adjust parking brake on vehicles equipped with four-wheel disc brakes. ☐ Change the transfer case fluid if using your vehicle for any of the following: police, taxi, fleet, or frequent trailer towing. ☐ Inspect the brake linings, replace if necessary. ☐ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.
+Odometer Reading Date Repair Order # Dealer Code